-In short, it refers to the cost of the fuel it takes to generate your power—the uranium, coal, oil and natural gas that TVA must purchase to run its nuclear, fossil, combined cycle and combustion turbine plants to keep energy flowing affordably and reliably throughout the Tennessee Valley.
+In short, it refers to the cost of the fuel it takes to generate your power—the uranium, coal, oil, and natural gas that TVA must purchase to run its nuclear, fossil, combined cycle, and combustion turbine plants to keep the energy flowing affordably and reliably throughout the Tennessee Valley.
 It is the cost of the raw materials used to generate electricity.

-Like every other such commodity, the price of these fuels rise and fall through the cycles of the year—impacted by the weather, regional and global economic conditions, supply and demand, etc. As such, the Total Monthly Fuel Cost will vary from month to month but TVA’s diversified generation mix serves to mitigate significant volatility among commodity fluctuations.
-There are exceptions to that rule, such as the polar vortex in January of 2014 where severe cold across the country caused the demand for electricity to far exceed forecasts and therefore anticipated fuel expenses.
-This fuel cost fluctuation was not a local or regional issue, it was felt across the country.
+Like every other such commodity, the price of these fuels rises and falls through the cycles of the year—impacted by the weather, regional and global economic conditions, supply and demand, etc. As such, the Total Monthly Fuel Cost will vary from month to month, but TVA’s diversified generation mix serves to mitigate significant volatility among commodity fluctuations.
+There are exceptions to that rule, such as the polar vortex in January of 2014, where severe cold across the country caused the demand for electricity to far to exceed forecasts and therefore anticipated fuel expenses.
+This fuel cost fluctuation was not a local or regional issue; it was felt across the country.

 Since fuel and purchase power constitute a third of TVA’s total budget, and a third of the cost of wholesale power, TVA works hard to manage fuel expenses that ultimately show up on your bill.

-These fuels constitute about third of TVA’s total budget, and a third of the cost of wholesale power.
+These fuels constitute about a third of TVA’s total budget and a third of the cost of wholesale power.